-7.1.1 No maximum trading hours for special licences are specified in this policy.

-7.1.2 The DLC shall determine the trading hours for special licence applications on a case-by-case basis having regard to the criteria detailed in section 142 of the Act.

-7.1.3 Where an application for a special licence is in respect of premises already subject to an on, off or club licence with the maximum hours permitted for that type of licence under this policy, a special licence with greater hours will only be issued in exceptional circumstances as determined by the DLC.

-7.1.4 A special licence should only be issued with greater hours than the guideline set out below in exceptional circumstances as determined by the DLC:
+- 7.21.1 No maximum trading hours for special licences are specified in this policy. - 7.1.2 The DLC shall determine the trading hours for special licence applications on a case-by-case basis having regard to the criteria detailed in section 142 of the Act. - 7.1.3 Where an application for a special licence is in respect of premises already subject to an on, off or club licence with the maximum hours permitted for that type of licence under this policy, a special licence with greater hours will only be issued in exceptional circumstances as determined by the DLC. - 7.1.4 A special licence should only be issued with greater hours than the guideline set out below in exceptional circumstances as determined by the DLC:

-Guideline maximum trading hours

-Monday to Sunday 7.00am to 1.00am the following day
+Guideline maximum trading hours Monday to Sunday 7.00am to 1.00am the following day

-7.2 Discretionary conditions of special licences
+7.3-2 Discretionary conditions of special licences

-7.2.1 In accordance with sections 146 and 147(1) of the Act, the DLC may impose discretionary conditions regarding the following matters, in addition to those required by section 147(3):

-- Sale and supply to prohibited persons; - People or kinds of people to be served; - The kind(s) of alcohol that may be sold or delivered; - The provision of food for consumption on the premises; - The provision of low and non-alcoholic beverages; - The provision of information relating to transport options; - Exclusion of the public; - Restricting the types of containers used for sale or supply; - The filing of returns; Conditions of a kind, subject to which a licence may be issued under section 110 (on-licence or club licence) or 116 (off-licence); - Any reasonable condition not inconsistent with the Act.
+- 7.321 In accordance with sections 146 and 147(1) of the Act, the District Licensing Committee DLC may impose discretionary conditions regarding the following matters, in addition to those required by section 147(3): - Sale and supply to prohibited persons; - People or kinds of people to be served; - The kind(s) of alcohol that may be sold or delivered; - The provision of food for consumption on the premises; - The provision of low and non-alcoholic beverages; - The provision of information relating to transport options; - Exclusion of the public; - Restricting the types of containers used for sale or supply; - The filing of returns; - Conditions of a kind, subject to which a licence may be issued under section 110 (on-licence or club licence) or 116 (off-licence); - Any reasonable condition not inconsistent with the Act.

-7.3 One-way door restrictions
+7.4-3 One-way door restrictions

-7.3.1 The DLC may impose a one-way door condition on any licence where it believes this is warranted.
+7.43.1 The District Licensing Committee DLC may impose a one-way door condition on any licence where it believes this is warranted.
+The one-way door restriction shall not apply any earlier than two hours prior to the conclusion of the event.